 7. Instead of fretting over personal conflicts, I’ll go straight to the source.

-8. I’ll press for a straightforward talk about the problem.
+8. When a problem arises, I’ll press for a straightforward talk about it.

 9. I’ll offer sincere praise and thanks to others when it’s due.